Paychecks, Playdates and the Never-Ending Pile of Laundry

 We kicked things off swapping stories about routines.
 You know, those mythical schedules that look great on paper but often get hijacked before breakfast.
 By Friday, every mom is chanting the same exhausted mantra: “What a week!”
 And as for the fairy tale idea commonly referred to as Work-Life Balance…PUHLEEZE!
 The phrase Work-Life Balance is the Bigfoot of corporate America; some say it exists, but seriously has anyone ever really experienced it?

-Syi began by sharing how her mother’s military mindset about routines shaped her childhood.
+My mother’s military mindset about routines shaped my childhood.
 Bedtime was strict.
 7:30 every night, even on weekends.
-Discipline became her anchor, a skill she would need more than she could have imagined when she suddenly became guardian to seventeen siblings after her mother’s unexpected passing.
-Seventeen!
-It was daunting, but she made it.
-Today only four kids remain at home, the rest having graduated into adulthood.
-Syi still runs a tight ship but always keeps a backup plan (or three) for when life inevitably decides to go off script.
+Discipline became my anchor, a skill I have needed more than I could have imagined when I became guardian to seventeen siblings after her mother’s unexpected passing.
+Talk about daunting, but I made it.
+Today only four kids remain at home, the rest have graduated into adulthood.
+I still run a tight ship, and I always have a backup plan (or three) for when life decides to go off script.

 The table erupted in laughter.
 Why, because if motherhood had a theme song, it would be “Expect the Unexpected.”
 Just when you begin to think you might finally have a handle on things, you hear the kids fighting over which show to watch, who ate the last cookie or the dog barking at nothing yet again.
 Meanwhile, you’re left wondering whether pajama pants can pass as real clothes for a quick grocery run.
 We’ve all been there.